UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ^2 what the heck in a container type?
 It's an EAD element.
 And what is an EAD element?
 Read more on the [Library of Congress' EAD webpage](https://www.loc.gov/ead/tglib/elements/container.html)

 ^3 still confused about the differences of EAD and XML?
 I was at first too.
-Read more on EAD and XML on the [Society of American Archivists' FAQ page](https://www2.archivists.org/groups/encoded-archival-standards-section/frequently-asked-questions-about-ead-and-ead3)
+Read more on EAD and XML on the [Society of American Archivists' FAQ page on EAD and EAD3](https://www2.archivists.org/groups/encoded-archival-standards-section/frequently-asked-questions-about-ead-and-ead3)